 If you enjoy driving and don’t mind a bit of a compromise in practicality or ride comfort, then a sports car is a great choice.
 Some sports cars like the BMW M5 manage to combine both luxury and sportiness into one very usable package, while other cars like the Porsche 718 Cayman are purely designed for driving enjoyment and don’t offer much in the way of practicality.

 With such a broad range of sports cars on sale right now, prices vary greatly.
-A Mazda MX-5 is one of the most affordable sports cars with a starting price of £24,755.00 for the base model, while a Porsche Taycan Turbo S sits at the other end of the scale, comfortable into six figures.
+A Mazda MX-5 is one of the most affordable sports cars, while a Porsche Taycan Turbo S sits at the other end of the scale, comfortable into six figures.

-While the exact pricing will be influenced by an individuals’ risk profile, vehicle-specific factors that can push up insurance costs include cars with very powerful engines, expensive price tags and ones that are capable of rapid acceleration.
+While the exact pricing will be influenced by an individual’s risk profile, vehicle-specific factors that can push up insurance costs include cars with very powerful engines, expensive price tags and expensive repairs.

 Seeing as most sports cars tick a lot of these boxes, they tend to be more expensive to insure than less sporty vehicles.

 Sports cars can come in both automatic and manual transmissions.
 Traditionally, many sports cars were only offered with manual transmissions because they were believed to provide a more engaging and connected driving experience.
 However, with advancements in technology, many sports car manufacturers now offer automatic transmissions with paddle shifters or dual-clutch systems that provide faster and more precise shifting.
 Ultimately, the choice between manual or automatic transmission for a sports car depends on personal preference and driving style.